-The circle indicate the time we are discussing in this section
+The red circle above indicate the time we discuss in this section

-After Onin-no-Ran (応仁の乱) had started (discussed in 21|Muromachi Period), the beautiful capital city, Kyoto (京都 ) was in a devastating condition.
-Shogun’s (将軍) power only reached to the very limited small area.
-The rest of the country was divided into 30 or so small independent regions.
-The head of those independent regions was called a Shugo Daimyo (守護大名).
-They are government officials, originally appointed and sent by the central government.
-Also, powerful local samurais became a head of the independent regions.
-Each of those regions fought against each other to take over each other’s land.
-During the Sengoku period, vassals killed his superiors and stole his domain, farmers revolted against their lords.
-This is called “Gekoku-jo (lower class samurai overthrow the superior).”
+After the Onin-no-Ran (応仁の乱) had started (discussed in 20|Muromachi Period History (室町時代歴史) ), the beautiful capital city, Kyoto (京都 ) was in a devastating condition.
+The Shogun’s (将軍) power reached only to the very limited small area.
+The rest of the country was divided into 30 or so small independent states.
+The heads of those independent states were called Shugo Daimyo (守護大名).
+They were initially government officials who had been appointed and sent there by the central government.
+Also, powerful local Samurai often became the head of those states.
+They fought against each other to take over the other’s land.
+During the Sengoku period, vassals would kill his master and stole his domain, or farmers would revolt against their lords.
+A state like this is called “Gekoku-jo (lower class Samurai overthrow the superior).”

-After Toyotomi Hideyoshi defeated Akechi Mitsuhide and a few more major warlords, Toyotomi Hideyoshi almost completed uniting Japan.
-But one more person was left.
-That is Tokugawa Iyeyasu (徳川家康).
-Now, two big powerful clans were left, Toyotomi Hideyoshi and Tokugawa Ieyasu.
-Both knew that their opponents are smart and able daimyo, any wrong move on your part would be a fatal mistake.
-So, they decided to keep the co-existed condition amicably on the surface for a while.
-Though Toyotomi Hideyoshi tried Tokugawa Ieyasu to be his vassal, Tokugawa Ieyasu somehow maneuvered well to avoid that.
+After Toyotomi Hideyoshi defeated Akechi Mitsuhide and his troop and a few more significant war-lords, he almost completed uniting Japan.
+Yet, Hideyoshi had one more rival to deal with to complete his job.
+That was Tokugawa Iyeyasu (徳川家康).
+Now, Toyotomi Hideyoshi and Tokugawa Ieyasu were the last contenders for the top position.
+Both knew that their opponents were smart and able.
+Any wrong move on either part would be a fatal mistake.
+So, they decided to keep an amicable co-existing relationship on the surface for a while.
+Though Toyotomi Hideyoshi tried to make Tokugawa Ieyasu his vassal, Tokugawa Ieyasu somehow maneuvered to avoid that.
 In the mind of Tokugawa Iyeyasu, since he was younger than Toyotomi Hideyoshi, he knew that he could just wait until Hideyoshi‘s natural death.
 And that happened eventually.